Is Praying Delusional, Or Does It Have A Functional Benefit?

 Prayer functions as an internal mechanism for psychological stability, rather than an external force acting upon the world.
 It allows individuals to organise their thoughts, reinforce personal resilience, and create a ritual of reassurance.
 While it may not change external events, it can change the way individuals perceive and react to events, which is a powerful psychological tool in itself.

-However, prayer on a personal level is not without consequences.
-While it can provide a psychological advantage, it can also create complacency, reducing self-efficacy and personal responsibility.
+However, I'd argue that prayer on a personal level is not without consequences.
+While it can provide a psychological advantage, perhaps, it can also create complacency, reducing self-efficacy and personal responsibility.
 If someone relies too heavily on divine intervention rather than practical action, they may fail to take steps that would actually improve their circumstances.

 The Role of Prayer in High-Stakes Performance: Sports and Mental Reinforcement